 December 29 – Black Dog, Levi Pinfold (Fear)

 The first time we read this story to the end, we said, “Huh?” and turned to the first page again to see what we had missed.
-Since then, the book became one of our favorites, especially with my younger son.
+Since then, the book has become one of our favorites, especially with my younger son.
 This story is about a family that wakes up one snowy morning to discover a black dog outside their house.
 Each family member sees the dog as larger and scarier than the one before until the youngest member of the family, Small, bravely steps outside and tames the wild beast.

 Your kids, especially the youngest ones, will probably identify with the story.
 Kids often feel less powerful, fast, or smart than older family members, and this book teaches a powerful lesson that you can choose to be brave no matter what your age.
 It also shows the positive impact of facing your fears rather than fighting or hiding from them.